Take Your Boss to Work DayPosted about 1 year ago

 We measure and check each dose of each medication and administer it to him, along with yoghurt to take away the taste.

 Next, we heat and feed him his lunch slow and steady as swallowing is a problem and we don’t want him to choke.
 We also give him lots of fluids throughout this visit as he is unable to do this himself.

 Mr L is a cheeky chap and loves to banter with the staff and is a real pleasure to work with.

 We then move onto the next call, this time a lady with schizophrenia.

 Her mood swings can be very high and low.
-Rachea is a little nervous of this lady, as she threatened her the last time she visited her.
+Rachea is a little nervous about this lady, as she threatened her the last time she visited her.
 Today on arrival she was very sleepy a little grumpy but overall ok.
 We assisted her to use the commode and resettled her back in her chair.

-We asked her what she wanted for lunch and made it for her trying to chat to her, but she was not in the mood to discuss anything today.
+We asked her what she wanted for lunch and made it for her whilst trying to chat to her, but she was not in the mood to discuss anything today.

 Rachea was very conscious that her home was chilly and made sure that she had a warm cardigan on.
 We also upped the heating a little to take the edge off for her.
 That was all that was needed for this call, so we made sure everywhere was left everything tidy and said goodbye.